ninramos/deepsea-coral-mitogenome-selection/README.md

 **To create control file using scripts**

-1. Download perl scripts from "Create Control Files"
+1. Download perl scripts from "Data/Create Control Files/"

 2. Create a list of the alignment files that you wish to run for these models.